PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-software-layers.md

 ## Model Software

-If you want to print something on a Promega you will first have to create or find a model of what you plan to print.
+If you want to print something on a Crane you will first have to create or find a model of what you plan to print.
 Creating and designing a model is currently done with CAD \(Computer Aided Design\) software such as SolidWorks or TinkerCAD.
 SolidWorks offers a more technical and precise solution to designing models, while TinkerCAD represents an easier and faster solution.
 Aside from creating your own models you can find many models online.
 These models exist on websites such as [Thingiverse](https://www.thingiverse.com/), [Pinshape,](https://pinshape.com/) [MyMiniFactory](https://www.myminifactory.com/) and many others!
 In the next step you will see that you need slicing software and slicing software will require a specific file type.
 That file type is called a ._STL_ file or [stereolithography](https://en.wikipedia.org/wiki/STL_%28file_format%29) file.
 This file type stores the outside shell of a model, which is typically all the slicer needs.
 Whenever you design or find a model to print it you will have to convert it to a ._STL_ file in order to slice it.

 ## Slicing Software